yushulx/flutter-barcode-mrz-document-scanner/examples/document_scanner/README.md

 # Flutter Document Scanner

-A Flutter project that demonstrates how to use [Dynamsoft Document Normalizer](https://www.dynamsoft.com/document-normalizer/docs/introduction/?ver=latest) to scan and rectify documents on Windows, Android, iOS and web.
+A Flutter project that demonstrates how to use [flutter_document_scan_sdk](https://pub.dev/packages/flutter_document_scan_sdk) to scan and rectify documents on Windows, Android, iOS and web.

 https://github.com/user-attachments/assets/c6584bbe-0801-4379-a44f-ba982f432f34